Target-Bench: Can Video World Models Achieve Mapless Path Planning with Semantic Targets?: Target-Bench

 \section{Target-Bench}

 As shown in Fig.~\ref{fig:teaser}, Target-Bench consists of two components: a Target dataset and the Target benchmark evaluation pipeline.
 The \textbf{Target dataset} (Fig.~\ref{fig:robot_setup}) is collected with a quadruped robot equipped with multi-modal sensors in diverse indoor and outdoor environments.
-It spans 45 semantic target categories (e.g., doors, chairs, trees) and includes 450 scenarios.
-Our \textbf{Target benchmark} comprises two stages: world decoder and path evaluation.
-The world decoder extracts camera poses from generated video to form a path, which is then compared against the ground truth path.
+It spans 47 semantic target categories (e.g., cars, chairs, bicycles) and includes 450 scenarios.
+Our \textbf{Target benchmark} comprises two stages: world-decoder and path evaluation.
+The world-decoder extracts camera poses from generated video to form a path, which is then compared against the ground truth path.
 Path evaluation metrics focus on the proximity to the target and directional consistency, jointly assessing scenario reconstruction quality and semantic navigation capability.